mattermost/mattermost-handbook-1/source/people/hiring.md

 ### Interview Process

-1 The interview process should be scheduled by the recruiter based on the interview plan prepared with the hiring manager.
+1. The interview process should be scheduled by the recruiter based on the interview plan prepared with the hiring manager.
+2. One of the company co-founders should be final interview before any full time offer is extended.
+CEO should be final interview on any full time hire, and candidate should be sent [CEO interview pre-reading at least 48 hours ahead of meeting](https://it33.github.io/readme/ceo-interview).
+An exception can be made for R&D hires where CTO can be final interview.

 ---